blahsd/snwe/README.md

 - Full functionality macOS only.

 # credits
+- paanvaannd is helping me a metric ton by testing, debugging, and contributing to development.
+Thanks bro.

-i got some icons made by [freepik](http://www.freepik.com) through [flaticon](https://www.flaticon.com/) and they want me to tell you that they are  licensed under [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/), so, huh, there's that
+- we might include icons from [freepik](http://www.freepik.com) through [flaticon](https://www.flaticon.com/) and they want me to tell you that they are  licensed under [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/), so, huh, there's that